Step-by-Step instructions for making the best Potato Yeast Rolls. They are Light-As-A-Feather and fabulous.

 Cover and let rise in a warm place until double in size.
 Try putting the bowl of dough in the microwave or the oven.
 Do not turn the microwave or oven on.
 After the dough has doubled, punch it down.

-For Crescent Rolls – Roll a portion of the dough (about 1/3) into a 12 inch circle.
+Roll a portion of the dough (about 1/3) into a 12-inch circle.
 Cut into wedges.
 Butter each wedge and roll up from the wide end.
-Allow to rise until doubled in size.
+Allow rising until doubled in size.
 Bake 350 degrees for 15 to 20 minutes.
 While they are still warm, brush with a mixture of melted butter and honey.